 3. Has failed to pay the license fee.

-4. Has failed to have at least twenty-five thousand dollars in assets readily available for use in the conduct of the business of each licensed office and branch office.
+4. Has failed to have at least $25,000 in assets readily available for use in the conduct of the business of each licensed office and branch office.

-G. A consumer lender license is not transferable or assignable, and no person may acquire control of a licensee through stock purchase or other device without the prior written consent of the superintendent.
-The superintendent may refuse consent if the superintendent finds that any of the grounds for denial of renewal, revocation or suspension of a license prescribed in section 6-605 are applicable to the acquiring person.
-For purposes of this subsection, "control" means the power to vote more than twenty per cent of the outstanding voting shares of a licensed corporation, limited liability company, partnership, association or trust.
+G. A consumer lender license is not transferable or assignable, and no person may acquire control of a licensee through stock purchase or other device without the prior written consent of the deputy director.
+The deputy director may refuse consent if the deputy director finds that any of the grounds for denial of renewal, revocation or suspension of a license prescribed in section 6-605 are applicable to the acquiring person.
+For purposes of this subsection, "control" means the power to vote more than twenty percent of the outstanding voting shares of a licensed corporation, limited liability company, partnership, association or trust.